NovembreLab/NovembreLab.github.io/_pages/setting.md

 - [Brooklyn Boulders](https://brooklynboulders.com/west-loop)
 - [Palos Bike trails](https://fpdcc.com/downloads/maps/trails/english/FPCC-Palos-Trail-Map-022020.pdf)

-The city sits at the boundary of two major watersheds and was important once a canoe portage point between waters that flow to the Atlantic through the St Lawrence seaway and those that flow through the Mississippi.
+The city sits at the boundary of two major watersheds and was important as a canoe portage point between waters that flow to the Atlantic through the St Lawrence seaway versus those that flow through the Mississippi.
+As such it was a major region of trade and served as the traditional lands for the Ojibwe, Odawa, and Potawatomi Nations.
 Ecologically, the region is a borderland, with marsh, coastal dune, northern hardwood, tall grass prairie, and savannah biomes all represented.
 Southern Lake Michigan is also a major flyway for migratory birds, and spring and fall migrations are easy to appreciate in the local parks.
 Aldo Leopold's classic of nature writing, A Sand County Almanac, was written 3 hours drive north of the city.
 Here are some destinations we enjoy outside the city:

 - [Starved Rock State Park](https://www.starvedrocklodge.com/starved-rock-state-park/)
 - [The Des Plaines River Trail](https://fpdcc.com/downloads/maps/trails/english/FPCC-Des-Plaines-Trail-Map-10-15.pdf)